 You shouldn’t substitute breast milk/formula with cow’s milk or introduce cow milk to babies in the first 12 months for the following reasons:

-• The lack of iron in cow’s milk causes iron-deficiency anemia, especially if fed between four to six months of age.
+- Cow’s milk lacks iron, and it can cause iron-deficiency anemia in babies, especially if fed between four to six months of age.

-• The high levels of nutrients such as protein and caseiniXA predominant protein found in milk and its products. lead to higher urine concentration, resulting in dehydration.
+- The high levels of nutrients such as protein and caseiniA predominant protein found in milk and its products. lead to higher urine concentration, resulting in dehydration.

 However, you can mix cereal with cow’s milk and also use it in cooked recipes.
 When you cook any food along with milk, the proteins are broken down and hence it is safe for babies older than eight months.